A photo of wherever the COW is going next!

 Next Meeting

-The next meeting of the COW will take place at the University of Bath on Thursday 14th November.
-The meeting will run from 2pm to 6pm.
-All talks will take place in room 4W1.2.
+The next meeting of the COW will take place at the University of Warwick on Thursday 20th February 2025.
+The meeting will begin at 2pm.
+All talks will be held in room D1.07 in the Zeeman Building.

 Speakers: